540 Student Conduct

 VIII.
 Disciplinary Procedures

 A. Responsibility for Administration.
-The administration of discipline is a function of the Dean of Students Office and/or the appropriate adjudicating body with the exception of matters concerning academic misconduct which is a function of the Office of the University Provost and/or the Academic Misconduct Committee, set out with specificity in Policy 312 Academic Misconduct.
+The administration of discipline is a function of the Dean of Students Office and/or the appropriate adjudicating body with the exception of matters concerning academic misconduct which is a function of the Office of the University Provost and/or the Academic Integrity Committee, set out with specificity in Policy 312 Academic Integrity.
 Complaints involving sexual discrimination, sexual harassment, dating violence, domestic violence, or stalking will be investigated pursuant to Policy 27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression.
 If a violation is determined to have occurred, the student or student organization will be subject to the disciplinary process provided in this policy.

 B. Standard of Proof.
 The standard of proof utilized in all student disciplinary matters is the preponderance of the evidence.
 Students should be aware that the student conduct process is different from criminal and civil court proceedings.
 The student conduct process is built on fundamental fairness.
 Due process, as defined in this policy, includes written notice of the student conduct rules that are in question and an opportunity to be heard by an objective decision-maker.
 Students will only be found in violation of the student conduct rules when it is more likely than not that a violation occurred.
 This is called a preponderance of the evidence.
 Sanctions will be fundamentally proportional to the severity of the violation, the student’s willingness to comply with student conduct rules in the future, and the cumulative conduct history of the student.